KaySteinhoff/EasyConnect/README.md

 - poll.h is slow when managing large amounts of fds
 - poll() has a minimum timeout of 1 millisecond.
 Although I don't think I would be able to check all connections for send data in under 1 millisecond changing it(without a dependency) would be better
-- EasyServer and EasyClient use different ways of assigning ports
+- EasyClient can only use IPv4
 - Only TCP support UDP still has to be implemented